schochastics/graphlayouts/cran-comments.md

-# Update from 1.0.1 to 1.0.2
+## Update from 1.0.2 to 1.1.0

-minor bug fixes

-## Downstream dependencies
+## revdepcheck results

-All dependencies passed R CMD check
+We checked 6 reverse dependencies (1 from CRAN + 5 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ## Test environments
 * ubuntu 22.04, R 4.3.1